-The second quarter of 2010 concluded with the public markets declining broadly as global economic uncertainty and aversion to risk increased.
-Amidst this decline in the value of publicly traded equities, there were positive signs in the exit market for venture-backed companies with fifteen venture-backed companies managing to complete IPOs, up from three IPOs in the same quarter of 2009.
+The third quarter of 2010 concluded with the public markets increasing broadly in value, including the best performance in the month of September since 1939.
+Amidst this improvement in the value of public equities, there were continued positive signs in the exit market for venture-backed companies with nine venture-backed companies managing to complete IPOs, up from two IPOs in the same quarter of 2009.
 However, most companies that debuted on a public exchange either priced lower than expected, performed poorly once they debuted, or both.
-The number of merger and acquisition transactions of venture-backed companies was down from the first quarter of 2010; however, the median amount paid for a venture-backed company in the most recent quarter is \$70 million, almost five times more than the \$14.5 million median paid during the second quarter of 2009.
+The number of merger and acquisition ("M&A") transactions of venture-backed companies was up from the second quarter of 2010; however, the median amount paid for a venture-backed company in the most recent quarter was \$27 million, almost three times less than the median sale price during the second quarter of 2010.
+According to Dow Jones VentureSource, it took a median of 4.8 years and a median of \$23 million for a venture-backed company to reach liquidity through M&A transactions in the third quarter of 2010.
+This is 20 percent less time and 30 percent more capital than the same period last year.
+Venture-backed companies that went public in the most recent quarter took a median of 6.7 years to achieve liquidity, 16 percent less time than the median in the third quarter of 2009.
+The \$51 million median amount of venture capital raised prior to liquidity (IPO or M&A) during the most recent quarter is 21 percent higher than the median in the third quarter of 2009.
 We expect that it may take significantly more time for the exit market for venture-backed companies to recover from the current economic turmoil than the public stock markets.
 Additionally, any increase in volatility in the financial markets may impact opportunities for IPOs.

-The venture capital industry's 10-year performance stands at minus 0.9 percent as of December 31, 2009, a reversal from positive 35 percent as of December 31, 2008, as venture capital "bubble" funds roll out of the returns data, according to Cambridge Associates LLC and the National Venture Capital Association.
-Early-stage and multi-stage venture firms both saw increases in fundraising.
-Although fundraising increased year-over-year, the amounts raised by these funds are significantly smaller than those of past funds.
-The second quarter of 2010 saw an increase in the amount of capital invested by venture capital funds in seed and early-stage companies.
-The amount of capital invested in expansion and late-stage companies decreased slightly from the amount invested in the first quarter of 2010.
+The venture capital industry's 10-year performance stands at minus 4.2 percent as of June 30, 2010, a reversal from positive 35 percent as of December 31, 2008, according to Cambridge Associates LLC and the National Venture Capital Association.
+U.S. venture firms raised \$9.2 billion for 103 funds during the first three quarters, according to Dow Jones LP Source.
+This amount is slightly more than the \$8.9 billion raised for 105 funds during the same period in 2009.
+Capital raised by early-stage funds fell 12 percent to \$3.4 billion for 65 funds, while investment in later-stage funds, traditionally the smallest sector for fundraising, rose 71 percent as five funds raised \$1.3 billion.
+Venture fundraising for all of last year totaled \$13.5 billion, the lowest since 2003.
 These amounts of investment remain below those prior to the onset of the financial crisis in the third quarter of 2008.
-We believe these data support our conclusion that the availability of capital for venture capital firms and venture-backed companies continues to be restricted.
+We believe these data support our conclusion that the availability of capital for venture capital firms and venture-backed companies continues to be restricted